javierbyte/clashjs/README.md

 # Game.
 Functional Spec.

 ## Introduction.
 Games and coding are fun!
-So I want to make a game we can confront AI vs AI in javascript.
+So I want to make a game where we can confront AI vs AI in javascript.

 The game is simple: we will put all the players in a battle arena, and then make them fight to death.
 There will be ammo in the arena so they can shoot each other.
 The last player alive wins!